Saturday, 31 December 2016

 Risk

 Christmas Eve has been a fun day.
-It is lovely Noah's 8th birthday, so I went over to his party at Jackie's this morning, then n the afternoon we watched James' favourite Christmas film; "Elf."
-I like it too but James absolutely loves it and laughed uproariously throughout.
+It is lovely Noah's 8th birthday, so I went over to his party at Jackie's this morning, then in the afternoon we watched James' favourite Christmas film; "Elf."
+I like it very much too but James absolutely loves it and laughed uproariously throughout.

 Then this evening I was encouraged by Ally and Davie into playing my very first game of Risk.
 It was much more enjoyable than I thought it would be, and I got off to a tremendously good start.
 However Ally and David soon got the better of me, and in the end Ally achieved world domination, which surprised no one!